MileHacker Logo

 Workshops & Performances

-• Workshops & Classes: Formal public workshops specifically for Trier cuisine are limited.
+• Workshops & Classes: Official public workshops exclusively for Trier cuisine are limited.
 Some wine estates may offer wine appreciation classes or specialized tastings.

 • Theater Trier: This venue offers a program of opera, drama, and ballet throughout the year.
 Check their schedule for performances during your visit.

-• Roman Re-enactments: Periodically, especially during the summer months and for special events, Roman-themed events or re-enactments take place at the Amphitheater or other Roman sites.
+• Roman Re-enactments: Periodically, especially over the summer and for specific events, Roman-themed events or re-enactments happen at the Amphitheater or other Roman sites.

 • Language Learning: For longer stays, the University of Trier offers German language courses.
 For short visits, practicing a few basic German phrases is appreciated by locals.